 He set world records and, on occasion, pulled buses by his hair!

 His braids were a sense of pride, and Antonio used them in all sorts of imaginative ways.
 He lived outside a donut shop and played with children that were charmed by his gentle giant manners.

 This book is an amusing account of one of the great strong-men of our day.
 In characteristic comic-book/graphic novel style, Elise Gravel showcases the funny and absurd aspects of life with aplomb, proving once again, through bold images and typography, that she has mastered the art of storytelling.

-The monster eventually helps Leo startle a bossy/mean boy and takes a trip to school with Leo.
+The monster eventually helps Leo startle a mean boy and takes a trip to school with Leo.
 Together the two realize that there’s really not much to be scared of.
 (Note: very young kids may be frightened by the scary scenarios in the middle of the book.)

 While some may argue that the moral is too obvious, I consider the clear message of kindness an asset in this particular book.
 With engaging and age-appropriate dialogue and energetic illustrations on each page, this story with a Pakastani protagonist will appeal to children and adults alike.

 If the title alone doesn’t pique your interest, I’m not sure what will.
 This zany assortment of anthropomorphized, over-the-top animals is an immediate hit with kids.
-Filled with many onomatopoeic words, Pig in a Wig books help early readers and their caregivers focus on inflection with a limited amount of words used in each story.
+Filled with many onomatopoeic words, Pig in a Wig books helps early readers and their caregivers focus on inflection with a limited number of words used in each story.

 Maybe avoid reading this before bed as it will likely enliven your kids rather than lull them off to sleep.